ElMassimo/iles/playground/the-vue-point/src/pages/posts/vue-3-2.mdx

 customElements.define('my-vue-element', MyVueElement)
 ```

-This API allows develpers to create Vue-powered UI component libraries that can be used with any framework, or no framework at all.
+This API allows developers to create Vue-powered UI component libraries that can be used with any framework, or no framework at all.
 We have also added a new section in our docs on [consuming and creating Web Components in Vue](https://v3.vuejs.org/guide/web-components.html).

 ## Performance Improvements